 What's available?

-Find out which scholarships and bursaries are available once you become a University of Portsmouth student
+Find out which scholarships and bursaries might be available to you as a University of Portsmouth student.

-Bursaries and scholarships are a good way to partly or fully fund the costs of your study.
+Bursaries and scholarships are a good way to partly fund the costs of your study.
 You can usually use these alongside student loans and you don’t have to pay them back.

 Whether you can get a scholarship or bursary depends on your circumstances.
 So they aren’t available to everyone.

-If you weren't eligible for a bursary or scholarship when you applied for your course, you might be eligible now if your personal circumstances change.
+If you weren't eligible for a bursary or scholarship when you applied for your course, you might be eligible now if your personal circumstances have changed.
+It's a good idea to apply for as many bursaries and scholarships as you can and keep looking throughout your studies.

 Undergraduate scholarships and bursaries